Yep. By giving your opinion (voting) on other people's photos, you earn feedback on your own.

 By default, your photos' results are shown by Photofeeler Rank (a percentile).

-If you score 70% in Likable, for instance, it means your photo scored higher in likability than 70% of photos in the Photofeeler database.
+For Business and Social tests, if you score 70%, it means your photo scored higher than 70% of photos in the Photofeeler database.

 A rank of 50% is average, so you'll want to get at or above that level.